caltechlibrary/dataset/docs/defining-indexes.md

 Analyzers include applying language rules for understanding the text analyzed.
 This includes handling things like stop word removal, language settings.

-_dsindexer_ support the following types of analyzers
+_dataset indexer_ support the following types of analyzers

 + keyword - performs zero analysis, use this if you want to treat the value as is
 + simple - performs minimal analysis, tokenizes using Unicode and lowercases the value